Particl-Community/academy/intro/intro_marketplace_brief_overview.rst

 General Usage and Concept
 -------------------------

-:term:`Particl Marketplace` is a new type of online marketplace.
-It lets you enjoy an easy and cost-effective shopping experience that makes zero compromise on the core values of :term:`decentralization <Decentralization>`, :doc:`security, privacy <../in-depth/indepth_privacy_tips>`, and :term:`disintermediation <Disintermediation>`.
+The :term:`Particl Marketplace` enables an easy and cost-effective shopping platform that makes zero compromise to the core values of :term:`decentralization <Decentralization>`, :doc:`security, privacy <../in-depth/indepth_privacy_tips>`, and :term:`disintermediation <Disintermediation>`.
+The PART privacy coin is integral to this and is endowed with powerful privacy features.

-That will make you stand out and stay on top!

 .. note::